KorbsStudio/electron-builder-sample/README.md

 I'm only aware with how GitHub and self-hosting works, when it comes to including auto-updates.

 For other options like S3 or Amazon, go to the offiical website at [electron.build](https://www.electron.build/).

+I'm currently learning to how to deal with Snap, a template for it will be looked into.

 #### GitHub
 ```